 If you are enrolled in the CHAMPVA program you may choose to participate in Medicare Part D but should you do it?

-The Medicare Prescription Drug Plan is a voluntary prescription drug plan that provides beneficiaries with assistance paying for prescription drugs.
+Medicare Part D is a prescription drug plan that provides beneficiaries with assistance paying for prescription drugs.
 To participate, beneficiaries must enroll in one of the many hundreds of Part D plans offered by private companies.
 If you currently are enrolled in Medicare Part D, you should review your plan each year to ensure you have the plan that best works for you.
 The annual open enrollment period for Part D runs from October 15 – December 7.
 During this period, you can switch to a different Medicare Part D plan if your needs change.

 Should I participate in the Medicare Part D Drug Plan?